Amirreza-Ipchi-Haq/FakeHack/README.md

-# Hack
+# FakeHack
 A prank tool for hacking

 This script can simulate hacking or a hacking scene used in the movies.
 It can also be used for pranking others!

 This script can only run on Linux.

 To run this script, you'll need to have XTerm installed on your system, or some of the functionalities won't work.
-Before you run this script, make sure you run `alias hack="bash <ScriptLocation>/Hack.sh"` (Replace the `<ScriptLocation>` with the location of the script).
+Before you run this script, make sure you run `alias hack="bash <ScriptLocation>/FakeHack.sh"` (Replace the `<ScriptLocation>` with the location of the script).
 To run this, you have to run this command:

 ```hack <Anything>```